TyeMcQueen/terraform-google-certificate-map-simple/README.md

 ### Types Of Certificates

-This module does not support Certificates with `scope = "EDGE_CACHE"`.

-This module does not simplify the creation of a single DNS-authenticated certificate that covers multiple hostnames.
-It also does not simplify creation of DNS-authenticated certificates where the DNS is not managed in GCP or is managed in a GCP project that your Terraform workspace does not have access to.
+This module does not simplify the creation of a single DNS-authorized certificate that covers multiple hostnames.
+It also does not simplify creation of DNS-authorized certificates where the DNS is not managed in GCP or is managed in a GCP project that your Terraform workspace does not have access to.

 But if you create such certificates, you can include them in the certificate map created by this module as outlined in [Other Certificate Types](
 #other-certificate-types).

+This module does not support Certificates with `scope = "EDGE_CACHE"`.

 It also does not support creating certificates in 2 (or more) different GCP-managed DNS Zones.
 However, you can invoke the module once to simply